 I love the way this pie turned out in the end: rustic, they way many of my favorite recipes are, and not too sweet.
 But I gotta tell you, I was stressing about it from first apple slice until the the first bites were taken.
-Not real stress mind you, just the kind of stress you get when you're baking something.
+Not real stress, just the kind of stress you get when you're baking something.

-I used to bake more than I cooked (bread for dinner!) but in the last several years that has reversed (for better, if I dare say so), and I cook about ten times more than I bake.
+I used to bake more than I cooked (bread for dinner!) but in the last several years that has reversed (for better), and I cook about ten times more than I bake.
 Between my infrequent baking and baking with alternative flours, I some times feel like I've lost my baking touch.
 Years ago I could've baked without using measuring cups, and been right on (I know, this is not technically correct, but I just did it enough that I knew how much was how much).
 These days, I find I have to try a little hard to get things right.

-But my co-worker and friend, Chrissy, is an amazing pie-baker, and her pretty pies inspired me to up my game with this one: don't settle for almond flour is hard to work with and instead strive for this pie is a work of art.
+But my co-worker and friend, Chrissy, is an amazing pie-baker, and her pretty pies inspired me to up my game with this one.
+I decided I wouldn't settle for excuses, like "almond flour is hard to work with" and instead strive for "this pie is a piece of art".
 I bought a new aspen leaf cookie cutter, and went to work.
-And, I was pretty happy about how my pie looked before it went into the oven!
+And, I was pretty happy about how my paleo apple pie looked before it went into the oven!
 A spiral of fall leaves, which was just my mood in the moment.

 Twenty minutes into baking, I realized that my crappy electric oven was heating the pie from the top first, so I rushed to the rescue with foil.
-Chrissy texted me, I like burnt crust, and I crossed my fingers that the foil would save any burning: I'd settle for dark golden and rustic.
+I texted Chrissy in a panic, but she encouraged me, saying, I like burnt crust, and I crossed my fingers that the foil would save any more burning: I'd settle for dark golden and rustic.

 The leaf spiral barely resembled leaves when it came out of the oven, but the pie was still grand looking, so came the real test: serving up slices to our guests and taking the first bite.